AYGA2K/mini-http/README.md

 # MiniHTTP Server

 A lightweight HTTP server built from scratch in Go using the net package.
-It handles basic routing, dynamic paths, query parameters, and concurrent request handling using goroutines.
+It handles basic routing, dynamic paths, query parameters, and concurrent requests using goroutines.

 ## Features